-Summer vacation has finally arrived and hopefully you all have an exciting few months of activities planned (1) that you love, (2) that will challenge you, and (3) that will demonstrate to colleges how you’ll be an asset to their community.
+It’s summer vacation and hopefully you all have many activities planned (1) that you love, (2) that will challenge you, and (3) that will demonstrate to colleges how you’ll be an asset to their community.
 At the beginning of the year, I wrote this blog post that was intended to help students figure out what types of programs and activities they should do during their summer breaks.
 Now the summer is here, and hopefully you’ve already identified and picked your programs.
 However, you probably still have not thoroughly planned out your summer to make the most of the precious vacation time.

 One of the most common mistakes that students make is to think that filling their summer schedule with good programs, trips, internships and/or activities is sufficient.
 It’s not.
 Showing up and doing what is asked of you is not enough.
 You need to be more intentional about what you want to achieve during the summer.